csanc195/C-euler-and-pi-generator/README.txt

-# C-euler-and-pi-generator
+<h1>C-euler-and-pi-generator</h1>
 Simple c program that generates the mathematical numbers pi and e up to a desired number of significant digits using only the sum of the infinite Taylor series as the method of generation.

       Using the infinite taylor series to calculate e:
 +------------------------------------------------------------+